-If you're a frequent colorer when it comes to hair, there are a few things to know about how those chemicals can effect your unborn child.
+If you're a frequent colorer when it comes to hair, there are a few things to know about how those chemicals can affect your unborn child.
 If you aren’t a natural blonde, brunette, or redhead, you may be one of the hundreds of women that uses hair dye as a secret weapon to feel confident and look beautiful.
 Now that you are pregnant, you may be wondering what many woman wonder: is it safe to continue coloring your hair during your pregnancy?
 The answer is probably.
-There have been numerous studies on hair coloring and pregnancy and at this point there has been no evidence that coloring your hair causes birth defects.
+There have been numerous studies on hair coloring and pregnancy and at this point, there has been no evidence that coloring your hair causes birth defects.
 So, pregnant women who enjoy coloring their hair don't necessarily need to let their roots grow wild, but you should know the facts before busting out the bottle of hair dye.

 If Hair Dye is Safe, Why Am I Told Not to Color My Hair in the First Trimester?

-Even though there has not been any evidence of hair dye causing birth defects, we are just not sure of it’s safety.
+Even though there has not been any evidence of hair dye causing birth defects, we are just not sure of its safety.
 The first trimester is when all of your baby’s major organs are forming.
 Your doctor may recommend postponing coloring your hair until you are in your second trimester or avoiding hair coloring all together.

 In 1978, the FDA proposed warning labels on hair dye that contained two coal-tar ingredients.
 Researchers from the National Cancer Institute in Bethesda, MD found that rodents that were fed these compounds from coal-tar in certain hair dyes were more likely to develop cancer than rodents that were not fed these compounds.
 However, it is worth noting that in this study rodents were fed large amounts of these compounds, more than what anyone would ingest.
 It also did not assess the risks of these components being applied to the skin.
 Other studies on hair dye have shown that only a small percentage of hair dye is actually absorbed through the scalp and gets into the body.
 Manufacturers have stopped making their hair dye with these ingredients, but many have been replaced with compounds with similar structures.